Disability Tax Credit Eligible Conditions Information

 DepressionRoughly around 12 percent of Canadians met the criteria for major depression at some point in their lives.
 The severity of the depression as well the effect of it on your life is the deciding factor when it comes to your eligibility for the disability tax credit.

 Diabetesit is estimated that about nine million Canadians live with diabetes or pre-diabetes conditions.
-About 10 percent suffering from Type I Diabetes, and the number of people diagnosed with Type 2 Diabetes increasing at a dramatic rate.
-The eligibility for disability tax credit is determined when evaluating the severity of the diabetes on a patient’s life.
+About 10 percent suffer from Type I Diabetes, and the number of people diagnosed with Type 2 Diabetes increasing at a dramatic rate.
+The eligibility for the disability tax credit is determined when evaluating the severity of the diabetes on a patient’s life.

 Down SyndromeDown syndrome is a genetic disorder that occurs in approximately 1 out of every 800 live births and life expectancy for persons with Down syndrome has increased dramatically over the past few decades.
 Disability tax credit eligibility is pretty straight forward and should be applied by the parents as soon as they receive the diagnosis.